-- Extensive contact with committee leads, committee chairs and committees, devolved nations and communications and engagement directorates.
-Purpose: to understand, challenge and agree policy proposals; present proposals, briefings and/or guidance; interpret and present other organisations' proposals to internal audiences - Develop contacts with counterparts in external organisations.
-Represent BMA at external meetings - present proposals to counterparts and at conferences/seminars as necessary
+- Responsible for managing peer relationships with relevant members and external stakeholders in their policy areas - Extensive contact with committee leads, committee chairs and committees, devolved nations and staff within the communication and policy directorate, such as the media or public affairs team.
+Purpose: to understand, challenge and agree policy proposals; present proposals, briefings and/or guidance; interpret and present other organisations' proposals to internal audiences - Develop contacts with counterparts in external organisations to understand others' policy and research priorities and initiatives, be able to critically analyse and challenge research findings or policy positions and to identify opportunities for joint working, where appropriate.
+Represent BMA at external meetings - present policy analysis and recommendations to counterparts and at conferences/seminars as necessary